 What's New in watchOS 7

-Introduced in June 2020, watchOS 7 is the newest version of the operating system that runs on the Apple Watch, and it will be released to the public on September 16.
+Introduced in June 2020, watchOS 7 is the previous version of the operating system that runs on the Apple Watch, and was released to the public on September 16, 2020.

-watchOS 7 is a huge update that brings a number of notable health, fitness, and style features to the Apple Watch.
+watchOS 7 was a huge update that brings a number of notable health, fitness, and style features to the Apple Watch.
 First up, there's a new Face Sharing feature to share your watch faces and install watch faces shared by other people, in apps, in Messages, on websites, and more.

 Apple introduced several new watch faces including Chronograph Pro with a tachymeter, a Memoji face, a Stripes face with customizable colors, a GMT face that shows multiple time zones, and more.
-There are also updates for some existing watch faces like Photos and X-Large.
+There were also updates for some existing watch faces like Photos and X-Large.
 Apps can also offer multiple complications, so you can better customize your Apple Watch face to your needs.

-watchOS 7 includes a new Sleep app that offers sleep tracking capabilities, providing sleep analysis in an easy-to-read chart.
+watchOS 7 included a new Sleep app that offers sleep tracking capabilities, providing sleep analysis in an easy-to-read chart.
 The Apple Watch uses the accelerometer to detect subtle movements associated with breathing, so it knows if you're asleep or awake.

 There's a Wind Down feature that helps you establish a bedtime routine with shortcuts to things like dimming the lights and opening a meditation app, and a Sleep Mode that automatically turns off your screen and turns on Do Not Disturb.